 Solar Works Energy located in Albuquerque, New Mexico can provide you all the solar information you would need.
-The most popular methods to finance solar installations is through purchase power agreement (which sadly is no longer allowed here in NM), a home solar loan, a solar lease and buying your solar panels outright.
+The most popular methods to finance solar installations are through home solar loans, solar leases, or buying your solar panels outright.

 With a solar loan, you would not have to pay any money upfront for solar installation and design costs.
 Think of it like buying a car and making a loan payment back to the bank.
 The end objective is that once you have paid the loan in full, you will own the system.
-The loan will be fixed, and over the course of 15-20 years, but it will be fixed – Otherwise, your utility bill wouldn’t be.
+The loan will be fixed over a term, but it will be fixed – your utility bill wouldn’t be.
 The solar dealer maintains the system until the homeowner makes full payment for it.
 It is a cheap way to go solar.
-Again, as your energy bill is concerned, you will start saving as soon as the system gets activated.
+Again, as your energy bill is concerned, you will start saving as soon as the system is activated.

 Depending on your home’s location, leasing your panels is a viable option.
 A 20 to 25 year lease is most common.
 Again, it will cost no money upfront for design and cost of solar installation.
 Monthly payments are made throughout the duration of the lease and in some cases, energy credits can be earned through the system of net metering if excess power is generated.
 Typically, the solar system is maintained by the solar dealer.